PMP Exam Preparation (92 Blogs) Become a Certified Professional

 Well, the sole person responsible for the entire process of project management is the Project Manager.
 And trust me, this surely is not an easy job.
 To become a project manager, you need years of experience and hard work.
 Not only this, in order to lead a successful project you need a specific skill set, few of which I have listed below:PM Skills - Project Management - Edureka

-Since Project Management is a lengthy and complex process, Project Managers often use various project management methodologies to simplify their job.
-In the next section of this blog, let’s take a look at the list of project management methodologies available.
+Since Project Management is a lengthy and complex process, Project Managers often use various methodologies to simplify their work.
+In the next section of this blog, we will examine the list of available methodologies.

 Project Management Methodologies